 If you are repeating a year for JEE and Physics feels slippery, you are not alone.
 Many droppers know formulas by heart but still lose marks due to small slips, weak connections across chapters, or simply because of limited exam-style practice.
 The good news is that Physics can become your scoring subject with the right structure.
-This JEE Physics dropper strategy is built to give you a simple daily plan, a mistake log that actually works, and a clear map of high-weightage topics so you don’t feel lost.
+This JEE Dropper Strategy for Physics – Complete Study Plan is built to give you a simple daily plan, a mistake log that actually works, and a clear map of high-weightage topics so you don’t feel lost.

 Know the Paper You Are Training For